IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

-To ensure that the Internet can be trusted by users, it is necessary for the Internet technical community to address the vulnerabilities exploited in the attacks document in {{RFC7258}} and the threats described in {{I-D.iab-privsec-confidentiality-threat}}.
+To ensure that the Internet can be trusted by users, it is necessary for the Internet technical community to address the vulnerabilities exploited in the attacks document in {{RFC7258}} and the threats described in {{RFC7624}}.
 The goal of this document is to describe more precisely the mitigations available for those threats and to lay out the interactions among them should they be deployed in combination.

 # Terminology {#terminology}